Strayboots

 A Simple 3-Step Framework for Team Building Training in 2026

-To help teams plan effectively, many organizations use a straightforward framework that aligns training with the flow of the year.
+To help teams plan effectively, many organizations use a straightforward framework that aligns training with the year’s flow.

 1. Assess (New Year / Q1)